 Archival and Information Studies (Heritage Studies)

-Archival and Information Studies: Archival Studies at the University of Amsterdam
+Studying Archival and Information Studies: Information Studies at the University of Amsterdam

 Archival and Information Studies is a programme of the accredited Master's degree programme Heritage Studies.
 Upon successful completion of this programme you will receive a legally accredited Master's degree in Heritage Studies and the title Master of Arts (MA).